GoogleContainerTools/kpt-functions-sdk/README.md

 ### Generating client types

-If want to generate or regenerate classes for core and CRD types that exist on one of your clusters:
+If want to generate or update existing classes for core and CRD types that exist on one of your clusters:

 ```console
 npm run kpt:type-create